aledrocomic/gocomicwriter/docs/developer-guide.md

   - Single source of truth for the application version string.
 - docs/
   - Concept/roadmap, JSON schema, CI/CD notes, and this guide.
-- tmp_proj/
-  - Sample project (comic.json) and backups to try the app quickly.

 ## Build matrix and tags